stevenswj/UserService/README.md

 Error Handling
 --------------
-Violating the above contracts or server issues will yield JSON error responses.
+Violating the above contracts or server side issues will yield JSON error responses.
 The application handles 4XX and 5XX error codes.

 - ***GET /user/{userName}*** - Username that does not exist.